TakingItCasual/easymc/docs/getting_started.rst

 Create the user.
 Keep the page that loads open for the next step.

-To have the script use the access key, you can download your IAM user's accessKeys.csv file (by clicking "Download .csv") and move the file to the script's configuration folder.
+To have the script use the IAM user access key, you can download the accessKeys.csv file (by clicking "Download .csv") and move the file to the script's configuration folder.
-Alternatively, you can copy the IAM user's access key ID and secret access key, and paste them into the corresponding inputs for the access key configuration command.
+Alternatively, you can copy the access key ID and secret access key, and paste them into the corresponding inputs for the access key configuration command.
 For example::

     ec2mc configure access_key AKIAIOSFODNN7EXAMPLE wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

-You must specify what `AWS Region`_\(s) the script will interact with (ideally, the one(s) closest to you).
+The script will attempt to determine the closest `AWS Region`_ to you and set it as your region whitelist.
+However, automated latency comparisons are not perfect, so it is recommended to set the region whitelist manually to ensure low latency.
 For example, to restrict the script to interacting with just the London region::

     ec2mc configure whitelist eu-west-2